antonfrancois/Demeter_metamorphosis/README.md

 - **fig_lddmm_vs_metamorphoses.ipynb** : Figure from the article aiming to
 compare our implementation of LDDMM and Metamorphosis.
 - **toyExample_weightedMetamorphosis.ipynb** : Examples and results of Weighted Metamorphosis method on a synthetic toy example image.
+- **brain_weightedMetamorphosis.ipynb** : Examples and results of Weighted Metamorphosis method on real data.

 ## Files